mswartley/compare-spa-frameworks/README.md

 # compare-spa-frameworks
 Build the same sample app in 3 SPA frameworks.

-Well, only 2 SPA frameworks so for (React and VueJS).
+Well, only 2 SPA frameworks so far (React and VueJS).
 My original idea for the third was Svelte, but now I have other ideas for more examples of the same basic app:
 - Svelte (my original idea)
 - NextJS
 - Remix.run